theperfectscript/RoboND-Rover-Project/writeup_thomas_yoshihara.md

 - The rover crashes into walls at the end of narrow corridors or sharp right turns.
 Velocity and braking could further be improved maybe by introducing PID dependent on the field of view in front.

+- Some edgecases in sample locations may lead to the rover endlessly trying the same approach to retrieve the rock not succeeding.

 - There is one location on which my implementation is not able collect rock samples since the rover will always try to approach the sample from the left.
 Changing this bevaiour would break the routines for all rocks that are hidden in small left turns.
 The optimisation might involve the perception to gain more understanding of the map and path planning.